alexandertataurov/fin-model/README.md

 - Excel-like grid built with `ag-grid-react`

 ## Netlify Deployment
-Netlify runs `cd frontend && npm run build` and publishes the `frontend/dist` directory.
+Netlify installs dependencies in `frontend`, runs `npm run build`, and publishes the `frontend/dist` directory.
 Because this is a React single-page app, all routes redirect to `index.html`.